GemsNY

 • Another drawback (for some) is bezel settings look much bulkier than prong settings, but is a popular setting type amongst men’s jewelry.
 If you don’t want to compromise with your ring’s centerstone, the bezel ring setting is definitely not your type.

 As mentioned, both settings offer a unique appeal.
-It’s a personal choice as to the brilliance of the stone to be showcased vs the safety of the stone.
+It’s a personal choice, whether you want to showcase the brilliance of the stone or focus more on its safety.
 The metal also impacts the choice of setting.
 For example, a prong setting in tungsten is stronger than in platinum which is stronger than gold.
 You might want a bezel setting in gold but it’s not a good idea for tungsten.

 At GemsNY we have a team of representatives and gemologists that can work with your preferences to find the setting that works best for you!
 From the classic prong and bezel ring setting to the timeless three-stone and halo ring setting, GemsNY has everything.
 For more information, contact us through email (info@gemsny.com) or send us a chat message on our website!